 Update: See our full page on Molten Salt Reactors for more info.

-One especially cool possibility enabled by the thermal-breeding capability of the Th-U fuel cycle is the molten salt reactor (MSR), or as one particular MSR is commonly known on the internet, the Liquid Fluoride Thorium Reactors (LFTR).
+One especially cool possibility suitable for the thermal-breeding capability of the Th-U fuel cycle is the molten salt reactor (MSR), or as one particular MSR is commonly known on the internet, the Liquid Fluoride Thorium Reactors (LFTR).
 In these, fuel is not cast into pellets, but is rather dissolved in a vat of liquid salt.
 The chain reaction heats the salt, which naturally convects through a heat exchanger to bring the heat out to a turbine and make electricity.
 Online chemical processing removes fission product neutron poisons and allows online refueling (eliminating the need to shut down for fuel management, etc.).
 None of these reactors operate today, but Oak Ridge had a test reactor of this type in the 1960s called the Molten Salt Reactor Experiment [wikipedia] (MSRE).
 The MSRE successfully proved that the concept has merit and can be operated for extended amounts of time.
 It competed with the liquid metal cooled fast breeder reactors (LMFBRs) for federal funding and lost out.
 Alvin Weinberg discusses the history of this project in much detail in his autobiography, The First Nuclear Era [amazon.com], and there is more info available all over the internet.
-These reactors could be extremely safe, proliferation resistant, resource efficient, environmentally superior (to other nukes, as well as to fossil fuel obviously), and maybe even cheap.
+These reactors could be extremely safe, proliferation resistant, resource efficient, environmentally superior (to traditional nukes, as well as to fossil fuel obviously), and maybe even cheap.
 Exotic, but successfully tested.
 Who’s going to start the startup on these?
 (Just kidding, there are already like 4 startups working on them, and China is developing them as well).